joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2024/08/20/opinion/thepoint/shapiro-democrats-pennsylvania

 **Oprah Celebrates Kamala as a Child of Immigrants**\
-`Oprah Winfrey spoke on the third night of the Democratic convention and gave Kamala Harris a full-throated endorsement and said that voting for her is “common sense.”`\
+`Oprah Winfrey spoke on the third night of the Democratic convention.
+She gave Kamala Harris a full-throated endorsement, saying that voting for her is “common sense.”`\
 https://nytimes.com/video/us/elections/100000009651453/oprah-celebrates-kamala-as-a-child-of-immigrants.html

 **Letitia James Fights to Preserve Trump’s Penalty of Over $450 Million**\